jonesy30/InterOperatorVariability/README.md

 Repository contains code for converting MIMIC-III data into data which can be read in by a machine learning model.
 Please note, this code has been written for a Windows machine.
 Linux or Mac users may need to change directions of \'s in filepaths

+This code is based off the work by Harutyunyan, et al., Multitask learning and benchmarking with clinical time series data, https://doi.org/10.1038/s41597-019-0103-9

+For the original code on GitHub, please refer to their repository: https://github.com/YerevaNN/mimic3-benchmarks

 TO RUN
 run (from command line)
     python process_mimic.py [path_to_mimic_data]